samuelburbulla/dune-mmesh/doc/concepts/moving.rst

 The `markElements()` routine also checks all elements of the interface grid.
 Therefore, the interface will be refined and coarsened as well if edges of the interface get too long or too short.

+.. note:: The method `markElements()` is just a convenience method iterating over the grid and setting the element markers due to the default indicator value.
+It is also possible to use a proprietary procedure marking the elements manually using `removeVertex(vertex)` and `refineEdge(element, edgeIndex)`.

 Adapt
 -----